Sparse Index Tracking: Simultaneous Asset Selection and Capital Allocation via $\ell_0$-Constrained Portfolio: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{vestors} can follow two basic approaches, namely, active and passive investment \cite{passive,active}.
-Active investment strategies aim to beat the market through active trading based on the investor's professional expertise, while passive strategies aim to replicate a market index performance under the assumption that the market cannot be beaten in the long term \cite{barber2000trading}.
+\IEEEPARstart{I}{nvestors} can follow two basic approaches, namely, active and passive investment \cite{passive,active}.
+Active investment strategies seek to outperform the market through active and strategic trading, aiming at short-term profits, whereas passive strategies strive to replicate market index performances, predicated on the belief that surpassing the market in the long term is unattainable \cite{barber2000trading}.
 As the stock market has historically grown, one can expect reasonable returns just by tracking its performance.
-This motivates investors to adopt passive over active strategies, considering how active strategies are risky compared to passive strategies.
+This motivates investors to adopt passive over active strategies, considering how active strategies are riskier compared to passive strategies.

-It would be ideal to be able to trade an index directly, which would promise an investor the same the returns that the growing index indicates.
-However, a financial index is comprised of multiple assets (500 in case of S\&P500), therefore, it is not possible for an investor to directly invest in an index.
-An investor is required to invest in the individual assets, which raises two key questions: 1) In which assets should the investor invest?
+Ideally, trading an index directly would guarantee an investor returns consistent with that of the index.
+However, because a financial index comprises multiple assets (e.g., 500 in the case of the S\&P500), direct investment in an index is not feasible for an investor.
+An investor is required to invest in individual assets, which raises two key questions: 1) In which assets should the investor invest?
 And 2) How much should the investor invest in each of the assets?